ClosingBracket/osv/README.md

 ## FAQ and Contact

-If you want to learn more about OSv or ask us questions, please contact us on [OSv Google Group forum](https://groups.google.com/forum/#!forum/osv-dev).
+If you want to learn more about OSv or ask questions, please contact us on [OSv Google Group forum](https://groups.google.com/forum/#!forum/osv-dev).
 You can also follow us on [Twitter](https://twitter.com/osv_unikernel).